 For more information visit our services page or email AP’s Director, Marsha Bradfield – email@example.com.

-As the Founder and Director of Artfield Projects, Marsha Bradfield rides the hyphen as an artist-curator-educator-researcher-writer and company director.
+As the Founder and Director of Artfield Projects, Dr Marsha Bradfield rides the hyphen as an artist-curator-educator-fundraiser-researcher-writer and company director.

-Marsha creates events, artworks, exhibitions, curricula, websites, publications and other projects that variously consider interdependence by exploring forms, materials, methods, relations, structures, systems and other dynamics that organise authorship and/as cultural production.
-She works with groups including Critical Practice Research Cluster, Precarious Workers Brigade and the Incidental Unit (formerly the Artist Placement Group).
-These experiments often result in understanding that Marsha later re-presents in publications, performative lectures and other remixes.
+As part of her practice of ‘art at large’, Marsha creates events, artworks, exhibitions, curricula, websites, publications and other projects that variously consider the subject of interdependence.
+Many of these pertain to authorship and/as cultural production.
+She works with groups including Critical Practice Research Cluster, Precarious Workers Brigade, RadBots, REBEL and the Incidental Unit (formerly the Artist Placement Group and O+I).
+These experiments often result in understanding that Marsha re-presents in publications, performative lectures and other remixes.
 Her accounts combine fact and fiction as she works with contexts, ideas, images, objects, processes, sites, structures and more.

-Marsha has been part of projects connected to 16 Beaver (New York), Wyspa (Gdansk), Berlin Biennial 7 (Berlin), Centre A (Vancouver), ICA (London), The Knot (Berlin), Labor (Budapest), Peckham Platform (London), steirischer herbst (Graz) and Taipei Biennial 2000 (Taipei).
-Marsha has also authored numerous publications, including ones for The Art of Research II and ArtLeaks Gazette (with Kuba Szreder).
-Marsha’s practice has been presented in Canada, Denmark, England, Finland, Hungary, Poland, Portugal, Scotland, South Africa, Spain, Sweden and Switzerland.
+Marsha works internationally and has been part of projects connected to Tate Modern (London), V&A (London), 16 Beaver (New York), Wyspa (Gdansk), Berlin Biennial 7 (Berlin), Centre A (Vancouver), ICA (London), The Knot (Berlin), Labor (Budapest), Manchester Art Gallery (Manchester), steirischer herbst (Graz), Summerhall (Edinburgh), Taipei Biennial 2000 (Taipei) and more.
+Marsha has also authored numerous publications, including ones for The Art of Research II, ArtLeaks Gazette (with Kuba Szreder) and the Journal of Visual Arts Practice (JVAP).
+She has written two books, ON YOUR MARKS and Sculpting Practice: Catching a Train on the Move – London 2015 (the latter with Lucy Tomlins).

-Marsha was born in South Africa, grew up in Canada and was based in the UK between 2006 and 2018.
+Marsha was born in South Africa, grew up in Canada and has been based in the UK since 2006.